Ceremonies & Lectures

 ESAIC advises not to have children under the age of 18 present in any scientific sessions rooms.

-Children under 18 years old cannot access the exhibition area.
+Children under 18 cannot access the exhibition area due to compliance.

 ESAIC will install a dedicated room for children.
 Children under 14 years cannot be left unattended in this room and must be accompanied by a parent or a responsible caretaker at all times.